megatron-github/Search-Engine-Optimization/README.md

 query string updated to:
 "A & op1 & op0".
 ```
-After processing all query words preceded by logical operator **_!_ (_NOT_)** and query strings inside parentheses, we will process the query string from left to right.
-For query strings containing logical operators, we will continue to process and update the query string until all logical operators are gone, i.e,
+For query strings containing logical operators, we will continue to process and update the query string until all logical operators are gone.
+After processing all query words preceded by logical operator **_!_ (_NOT_)** and query strings inside parentheses, we will process the query string from left to right, i.e,
 ```
 instruction set updated to:
 {